yurilacer/Data-Science-Portfolio/README.md

       * **Applications**: Analyze the marketing effectiveness, pricing and promotions on sales of a product, assess risk in financial services or insurance domain, project the sale of a product according to the price, trend lines, etc..

       * **Example**: [Predicting Boston Housing Prices](https://pages.github.com/): A machine learning model to predict the value of a particular home in the Boston real estate market.

+    * **Logistic Regression**

+      * **Short explanation**: Logistic Regression is a mathematical model used in statistics to estimate (guess) the probability of an event occurring using some previous data.
+Logistic Regression works with binary data, where either the event happens (1) or the event does not happen (0).

+      * **Applications**: Fraud detection ,Email spam or ham, Sentiment Analysis, Image segmentation, recognition and classification, Object detection, Handwriting recognition, Disease (diabetes, cancer etc.) prediction

+      * **Example**: [Predicting Boston Housing Prices](https://pages.github.com/): World Health Organization has estimated that four out of five cardiovascular diseases(CVD) deaths are due to heart attacks.
+This whole research intends to pinpoint the ratio of patients who possess a good chance of being affected by CVD and also to predict the overall risk using Logistic Regression.

    * **Unsupervised**
      * **Objectives**